hopshadoop/hops/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

  clients creating files with `overwrite==true` to fail if the file is created by another client between the two tests.

-* S3N, Swift and potentially other Object Stores do not currently change the FS state until the output stream `close()` operation is completed.
+* S3N, S3A, Swift and potentially other Object Stores do not currently change the FS state until the output stream `close()` operation is completed.
 This MAY be a bug, as it allows >1 client to create a file with `overwrite==false`, and potentially confuse file/directory logic

-* The Local FileSystem raises a `FileNotFoundException` when trying to create a file over a directory, hence it is is listed as an exception that MAY be raised when this precondition fails.
+* The Local FileSystem raises a `FileNotFoundException` when trying to create a file over a directory, hence it is listed as an exception that MAY be raised when this precondition fails.

 * Not covered: symlinks.
 The resolved path of the symlink is used as the final path argument to the `create()` operation